-If this all sounds like gobbledegook, the TL;DR version is that Bitcoin bingo or any other form of crypto bingo is still a thing of the future and looks set to remain so for quite some time yet.
+If this all sounds like gobbledegook, the TL;DR version is that Bitcoin bingo or any other form of crypto bingo is still a thing of the future – for UK players anyway – and looks set to remain so for quite some time yet.

-For those who do not want to transmit any bank or credit card details over the internet, there are ways to deposit such as a direct bank transfer (e.g. at Dragonfish sites) and Western Union (e.g. at Ladbrokes), plus direct transfer methods such as Trustly many of which are valid in certain specified countries only (such as the German Giropay and the Swedish Trustly).
+For those who do not want to transmit any bank or credit card details over the internet, there are ways to deposit such as a direct bank transfer (e.g. at Dragonfish sites) and Western Union (e.g. at Ladbrokes), plus direct transfer methods such as Trustly many of which are valid in certain specified countries only (such as the German Giropay).

 This type of solution can seem attractive if you want to give the bingo site as little as possible of your personal information – but since the sites are required to carry out age and ID verification as a condition of their licence, expect to have to supply lots of other forms of ID in order to withdraw or possibly even just to keep playing.